skyfielders/python-skyfield/skyfield/documentation/files.rst

 ==============================

-Some computers have difficulty downloading the official time scale files for ΔT and leap seconds, so Skyfield carries an extra copy of each file.
+Some computers have difficulty downloading the official time scale files for ∆T and leap seconds, so Skyfield carries an extra copy of each file.
 You can use these built-in time scale files with: